How much does it cost to refinance?

 6. Go with your original title insurer

 You can try to cut down your title services costs by asking your current title insurance company how much it would charge to reissue the policy for your refinanced loan.
-Doing this may cost less than starting over with a new company or policy.
+Doing this might cost less than starting over with a new company or policy.

 7. Consider a no-closing cost refinance